d0x2f/d0x2f.github.io/blog/content/Generating a Heatmap from Google Location History.md

 +++
-title = "Generating a Heatmap from Google Location History" date = "2025-04-20"
+title = "Generating a Heatmap from Google Location History" description = "Using Google Maps Javascript API and Google a location history export from your phone to generate a heatmap overlay that visualises where you've been in the world." date = "2025-04-20"

+[taxonomies]
 tags = ["android", "google", "location", "history", "heatmap"]

+[extra]
+author = "Dylan McGannon"
 +++

 {% imageHero() %}